 Elizabeth Bennett holds a B.A. in Studio Art and a B.A in Philosophy from Stanford University, where she was awarded the Raina Giese Award in Creative Painting.
 She received her M.F.A. from Mills College in Oakland, and was chosen as a finalist for the Headlands Graduate Fellowship.

-Bennett has been granted residencies at Brush Creek Foundation for the Arts in Wyoming, PLAYA in Oregon, the StudioWorks at the Tides Institute in Maine, and is currently a residency in the Cubberley Artist Studio Program in Palo Alto, California.
+Bennett has been granted residencies at Brush Creek Foundation for the Arts in Wyoming, PLAYA in Oregon, StudioWorks at the Tides Institute in Maine, and is currently a resident of the Cubberley Artist Studio Program in Palo Alto, California.
 Her work has shown extensively and is public collections in Maryland, Washington, and Hawaii.

 Elizabeth Bennett learned to draw naked people as an undergraduate at Stanford.
 She drew enough naked people to populate a good sized naked city, and received a B.A in Studio Art, the Raina Giese Award in Creative Painting, and a B.A in Philosophy for her efforts.